 How to detect an identity thief

-Identity theft may be one of the oldest techniques in the fraud book, but it remains prevalent, especially in a world where much more information is shared than in the past.
-In 2017, the number of identity theft victims in the U.S. reached 16.7 million—an 8% increase from the previous year.1
+Identity theft may be one of the oldest techniques in the fraud book but it remains prevalent—especially in a world where much more information is shared than in the past.
+In 2020, the Federal Trade Commission received more than 1.4 million reports of identity theft, more than double the figure from 2019.1

 Contrary to what some may believe, not all fraudsters are geniuses who can outsmart advanced technology.
-Some are more unassuming but know how to take advantage of people’s natural inclination to trust others.
-Meanwhile, these criminals are getting more sophisticated in their attacks by using stealthier, more complex schemes.
+Some simply know how to take advantage of people's natural inclination to trust others.
+Meanwhile, these criminals are getting more sophisticated in their attacks by using stealthier, more complex schemes, such as social engineering.

 What is identity theft and how does it happen?